FedericoPonzi/lesser/README.md

 ## TODO:
 * Support pipes
-* Implement more less's functionalities.
+* Implement more less's [functionalities](https://en.wikipedia.org/wiki/Less_(Unix)#Frequently_used_commands).
+* If the output is redirected to anything other than a terminal, for example a pipe to another command, less behaves like cat.